Artur (footballer, born 1994)

-Artur Sérgio Batista de Souza (born 5 August 1994), known simply as Artur, is a Brazilian footballer who plays as a left-back for Mirassol.
+Artur Sérgio Batista de Souza (born 5 August 1994), known simply as Artur, is a Brazilian footballer who plays as a left-back for América Mineiro.

 Career

 Internacional

 Born in Abel Figueiredo, Pará, Artur began his career with Sport Club Internacional in Rio Grande do Sul.
 He had his first senior call-up on 16 October 2013, remaining an unused substitute in a goalless Campeonato Brasileiro Série A draw at Santos FC, and made eight more appearances on the bench that season.

 On 5 June 2015, he made his professional debut, starting in a 1–1 draw at Sociedade Esportiva Palmeiras in the year's national championship; he totalled 13 appearances that season, 9 as a starter.

 Artur scored his first goal on 11 February 2016, to win a home match 2–1 against Esporte Clube Passo Fundo in that year's Campeonato Gaúcho.

 Keşla FK

 On 16 August 2020, Artur signed a contract with Keşla FK until the end of the 2020–21 season.

 On 30 November 2020, Keşla announced the departure of Artur by mutual consent.